This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

-My absolute favorite product for getting cakes to release cleanly from pans, even intricate bundt pans, is Baker’s Joy baking spray.
-It’s different from cooking spray and it makes a big difference.
+My absolute favorite product for getting cakes to release cleanly from pans, even intricate bundt pans, is Baker's Joy (affiliate link) baking spray.
+It's different from cooking spray and it makes a big difference.

 I failed at making bundt cakes for a number of years until I realized that the reason my bundt cakes always stuck to the pan was that I was prepping the pan with cooking spray rather than baking spray.